 - IVA.6.1.6.3 When neither reference materials nor external reference data are available, structural elucidation techniques may be employed providing the analyst has the appropriate skills for their interpretation.
 Such interpretations shall be made only by analysts competent in structural elucidation interpretation.
-The absence of a reference material and external data shall be documented and the impact on the interpretation of reported results assessed. - IVA.6.1.7 Analytical procedures shall be validated in compliance with PART IV B Validation. - IVA.6.1.8 When analysts determine the identity of a drug in a sample, they shall employ quality assurance measures to ensure the results correspond to the exhibit. (see Part III B Drug Identification)
+The absence of a reference material and external data shall be documented and the impact on the interpretation of reported results assessed. - IVA.6.1.7 Analytical procedures shall be validated in compliance with Part IV B Validation. - IVA.6.1.8 When analysts determine the identity of a drug in a sample, they shall employ quality assurance measures to ensure the results correspond to the exhibit. (see Part III B Analytical Scheme for Identification of Drugs or Chemicals)

-IVA.6.2 Assessment of reference materials
+IVA.6.2 Assessment of drug reference materials